bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 let _ = world.run_system(id); // prints 2
 ```

 There is now a new way to run systems.
 First you need to register a system within a world, by calling `world.register_system(your_system)`.
-The `SystemId` that is returned can then be used to run that system, either within an exclusive system via `world.run_system(id)` or via a command `commands.run_system(id)`.
+The returned `SystemId` can then be used to run that system, either within an exclusive system via `world.run_system(id)` or via a command `commands.run_system(id)`.

 One-shot systems are very flexible.
 For example, you can have multiple instances of one system registered at the same time.
 One-shot systems can be nested (although not recursive), and you can also wrap `SystemId`s into components, making it possible to treat registered systems like entities.